Nmap + Zenmap

 Nmap + Zenmap offers several advantages, including:

-• Comprehensive network scanning and management features
+• Comprehensive network management capabilities

 • Free and open-source software